 What is a Twitter Analytics Report Template?

-A Twitter analytics report template is a document that automatically compiles for you with important Twitter campaign metrics and KPIs.
-You can use this document to provide a succinct and comprehensive analysis on Twitter performance and strategy so they know exactly what you’re doing and how much ROI they’re gaining.
+A Twitter analytics report template is a document that automatically collects and presents key Twitter campaign metrics and KPIs.
+You can use this document to provide a succinct and comprehensive analysis on your clients’ Twitter performance so they know exactly how your social media strategy is playing out.

-It’s likely that when you first signed the contract with your client, you discussed specific milestones and goals you wanted to accomplish with their Twitter account.
-To stay accountable for those goals, you need a way to track metrics and present them to your client.
+It’s likely that when you first sign a contract with a client, you discuss specific milestones and goals you want to accomplish with their Twitter account.
+To stay accountable with those goals, you need a way to track metrics and present them to your client.
 Reporting on the overall performance of your Twitter campaigns as they relate to your client’s goals is essential to fulfilling your contract.

-Our template gives you an easy way to gather this information in a presentable form that you can quickly deliver to your clients with minimal manual effort.
-Since the report runs automatically, you can dedicate the bulk of your time to executing your strategies to get the most success out of your client’s Twitter account.
+Our Twitter report template gives you an easy way to gather this information in a presentable way that you can quickly deliver to your clients with minimal manual effort.
+Since the report automatically collects data, you can dedicate the bulk of your time to executing your social media strategy to get the most success out of your clients’ Twitter accounts.

-On top of saving time, it makes a good impression on your client.
-You can clearly demonstrate that you’re on top of tracking metrics and performance, which only boosts your client’s confidence in you.
-You can also add your own analysis to the report, further boosting trust in your methods and strategy moving forward in the campaign.
+On top of saving time for your agency, a dedicated social media report also makes a good impression on your clients.
+You can clearly demonstrate that you’re on top of tracking metrics and performance, which boosts confidence in your agency.
+You can also add your own insights and analysis to the reports, further boosting trust in your work.

-Also if you like to present your data in a dashboard check out our Twitter dashboard template.
+To present your data in a real-time live dashboard, check out our Twitter dashboard template.

 5 Sections Included In Our Template